 Pierce claims that in revelry we can achieve a kind of perception of the intertwining of the three universes of experience, the universe of feeling, the universe of brute fact, and the universe of reason that mediates between the other two.

-That’s the musement, free play of mind that makes the muser aware of the connections and homogeneities among these three universes and in nature in general.
+Just as begins any other inquiry, the experience of God starts by “drinking in the impression of some nook in one of the three Universes” That’s the musement, free play of mind that makes the muser aware of the connections and homogeneities among these three universes and in nature in general.

 It is Wonder he speaks of, similar to what Heidegger termed “Sein” or Being.
 We take for granted THAT things exist, that they appear to us, that they “be”.
-Heidegger means more than this though,
+Heidegger means more than this though, he means the intelligible dimension that we encounter in the world.

 As Brain Temple explains it, it is “The truth that we may know the objects of our experience in themselves, as over and above their contexts of referentiality.

-e perceive the proper and common sensibles alike through our external sensory organs, but we—through another organ— conceptually perceive things as intelligible through another.
+We perceive the proper and common sensibles alike through our external sensory organs, but we—through another organ— conceptually perceive things as intelligible through another.

 For instance, I sense the color, size, and shape of my coffee mug (slate gray, stone-like roughness to the finish, rounded, etc.) but I perceive that it is a coffee mug, a perception incidental to the facts of its sensory qualities.